rtm-celum/blog/_posts/2025-01-18-my-work-blog.md

 ---
+layout: post
-title: "My blog about work projects"
+title: "My First Celum Work Post"
-date: 2025-01-18
+date: 2025-04-15
+categories: [work]
 ---

-Let`s write about interesting stuff that happens at Celum.

-I am
+Welcome to my first blog post!
+Here I will share some insights about my projects at Celum.
+Stay tuned for more updates.